IS2AI/faces-in-event-streams/README.md

 Our dataset contains 689 minutes of recorded event streams, and 1.6 million annotated faces with bounding box and five point facial landmarks.
-To access the dataset please follow the link to get the access to the dataset: https://forms.gle/R7WHmVueCoyvYvrY9

-After filling out the form, you will be provided with credentials and instructions on how to connect to our server where dataset is located.
+To access the dataset please follow the link and provide your informaton: https://forms.gle/R7WHmVueCoyvYvrY9 After filling out the form, you will receive credentials and instructions on how to connect to our server where dataset is located.